loomnetwork/loom-sdk-documentation/docs/zh-CN/how-to-loom-js-webpack.md

 ## Purpose

 This document shows how to set up `loom-js` with a bundler.
-For the scope of this tutorial, we'll be using [Webpack](https://webpack.js.org/) but the steps are fairly similar for other bundlers.
+For the scope of this tutorial, we'll be using [Webpack](https://webpack.js.org/) but it should work with any other bundler.

 Note that this tutorial is based on the [Getting Started with Webpack](https://webpack.js.org/guides/getting-started/) example.
 However, we tweaked it a bit and added a couple of things to fit our purpose.